• Plans contain all structural information needed for permits and construction bids

 This classic 20' wide farmhouse-style home is built with simple platform frame construction on your choice of nine different foundation types to adapt to your specific soils, budget and site.
 The home feels spacious and open but is efficient with its use of space.
 The plan has three bedrooms and three bathrooms, a utility hall and a full sized wrap around stair.
 The stair can go down to a basement or on up to the attic, should you need to expand up there in the future.
 Because of the simple framing system much of the interior layout can be modified by the owner or builder.

-The Universal Cottage is a great starting platform for your own home building project because additional wings can be added in the future and the plans include options you might choose to build anytime, such as an add-on window seat or wrap around porch.
+The Two Story Universal Cottage is a great starting platform for your own home building project because additional wings can be added in the future and the plans include options you might choose to build anytime, such as an add-on window seat or wrap around porch.
 The 16 page plan set includes all the drawings and information normally needed by builders and the building department:

 • Full structural floor plans (main, upper and basement).